 Why does this distortion persist?
 Because it is profitable.

-A 2004 study published in the Journal of Personality and Social Psychology demonstrated that simply seeing a Black face activates threat-related neural pathways — the brain’s automatic fear circuits — in white viewers at measurably higher rates than seeing a white face in identical contexts (Eberhardt et al., Journal of Personality and Social Psychology, 87(6), 2004, pp. 876–893).
+A 2004 study in the Journal of Personality and Social Psychology showed that simply seeing a Black face activates threat-related neural pathways — the brain’s automatic fear circuits — in white viewers at measurably higher rates than seeing a white face in identical contexts (Eberhardt et al., Journal of Personality and Social Psychology, 87(6), 2004, pp. 876–893).
 This is not about personal racism.
 It is about what decades of media have done to the American mind.
-When the primary context in which white Americans see Black Americans is crime coverage, the association becomes neurological.
 The media did not create American racism.
 But it has industrialized it.
-It turned racism into a stimulus-response loop that generates engagement, and therefore advertising revenue, and therefore profit.
+It turned racism into a stimulus-response loop that generates engagement, advertising revenue, and profit.

 - A local television station in a major market generates $30 million to $100 million in annual advertising revenue